When it comes to improving your business, few things are as helpful as customer feedback.

 You can translate the feedback form, decide when and where your feedback widgets appear, and access all of your responses and metrics from a built-in dashboard.

-Saber Feedback also comes with features that businesses expect in 2020.
+Saber Feedback also comes with features that businesses expect.
 For instance, you can integrate Saber with apps like Slack, Jira and Zapier.
 This makes it an all-in-one solution for businesses of all shapes and sizes.

 Start collecting feedback on your website today